-Federal Pell Grant/Federal Supplemental Educational Opportunity Grant/Texas Tuition Equalization Grant - award is divided over two semesters.
+Federal Pell Grant/Federal Supplemental Educational Opportunity Grant/Texas Tuition Equalization Grant- award is divided over two semesters.
 The Business Office transfers funds directly to the student's account.

-Federal Direct Loan, Federal Unsubsidized Direct Loan, Federal PLUS Loan, Federal Perkins Loan - one disbursement for each term.
+Federal Direct Loan, Federal Unsubsidized Direct Loan, Federal PLUS Loan, Federal Perkins Loan- one-semester loans will be disbursed in two disbursements, one at the beginning of the semester and one midway through the semester.
+The first loan disbursement for a freshman, first-time borrower will be made 30 days into the first semester.
 The Business Office transfers funds directly to the student's account.

-Federal and Texas Work Study - student receives a monthly paycheck through the Business Office.
+Federal and Texas Work Study- student receives a monthly paycheck through the Business Office.